Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

 for some $\delta>0$.

 Then, there exists a constant $C_\delta$, depending only on $n$ and $\delta$, such that

 \end{lemma}

-Note the {\it doubling assumption} \eqref{doublingCFRS} made on $|\nabla u|^2$ for the validity of the result.
+\begin{remark} Before completing \cite{CFRS}, we (as well as some expert colleagues) wrongly thought that one could try to replace $u_r^2$ by $|\nabla u|^2$ in the left-hand side of \eqref{eq:11} as follows ---avoiding then the need of Lemma~\ref{int-doubling}.
+Replace the origin on the left-hand side of \eqref{eq:11} by any other point $y$, obtaining then the same inequality with the new left-hand side $\int_{B_\rho(y)}r_y^{2-n} u_{r_y}^2\,dx$ for all points $y$ in a certain ball around the origin, where $r_y(x)=|x-y|$ and $u_{r_y}$ is the radial derivative centered at $y$.
+Averaging in $y$ one could think that $r^{2-n}u_r^2$ on the left-hand side of \eqref{eq:11} might then be replaced by $r^{2-n}|\nabla u|^2$ ---this would be true if $n=2$ and hence the weight $r^{2-n}$ were not present.
+However, as shown in Appendix E of~\cite{C} with some concrete examples, such averaging procedure cannot work for $n\geq 3$, due to the presence of the weight~$r_y^{2-n}$. \end{remark}

 The proof of the lemma was based on a contradiction-compactness argument.
-Compactness in the $W^{1,2}$ norm followed from the higher integrability bound \eqref{eq:W12 L1 int} (obtained in $B_{3/2}$ instead of $B_{1/2}$).
+Compactness in the $W^{1,2}$ norm followed from the higher integrability bound \eqref{eq:W12 L1 int}, stated in $B_{3/2}$ instead of $B_{1/2}$.
 The contradiction came from analyzing the validity of \eqref{step3CFRS} in the limiting case $u_r\equiv 0$.
-This is simple, since if $u_r\equiv 0$, then $u$ is $0$-homogeneous and, thus, $u$ is a superharmonic function for the Laplace-Beltrami operator on the unit sphere (recall that $f\geq 0$).
+This is simple, since if $u_r\equiv 0$, then $u$ is $0$-homogeneous and, thus, $u$ is a superharmonic function for the Laplace-Beltrami operator on the unit sphere ---recall that $f\geq 0$.
 This yields $u$ to be constant, and hence $|\nabla u|\equiv 0$.

 In the current paper we succeed to avoid such a contradiction-compactness proof combining estimate \eqref{eq:11} with two more ingredients.
-The first one is \cite[Proposition 2.5]{CFRS}, which claims that stable solutions satisfy the bound
+The first one is \cite[Proposition 2.5]{CFRS}, which claims that stable solutions, when $f\geq 0$, satisfy the bound

 This estimate was proved in \cite{CFRS} in a quantitative way by using, among other ideas, the test function $\xi=|\nabla u|\zeta$, with $\zeta$ a simple cut-off function, in the stability inequality \eqref{stabilityLip}.
-Now, one covers the annulus on the right-hand side of \eqref{eq:11} by balls and uses the previous estimate in each ball.
-We conclude that it suffices to bound the $L^1$ norm of the solution in an annulus ---instead of the $L^2$ norm of its gradient in \eqref{eq:11}--- by only its radial derivative.
+With this estimate at hand, we cover the annulus on the right-hand side of \eqref{eq:11} by sufficiently small balls and use the estimate (applied to $u$ minus its average in the annulus, which is still a stable solution of a semilinear equation for a new nonnegative nonlinearity) in each ball.
+Adding all inequalities, we conclude that it suffices to bound the $L^1$ norm of the solution (minus its average) in an annulus ---instead of the $L^2$~norm of its gradient as in \eqref{eq:11}--- by only its radial derivative.